 To distract us from feeling like we were caught inside a washing machine, the crew gave a scuba diving briefing inside the boat.
 Here we learned the in’s & out’s of scuba equipment, how to clear our noses, fix our goggles, and most importantly, how to breathe under water!

 Even though my sister and I had already been scuba diving in the Cayman Islands, we signed up for the beginner course.
-It made us feel really comfortable, especially since we were diving in much deeper water.
+It made us feel really comfortable, especially since scuba diving in the Great Barrier Reef is a bit more intense.

 Scuba Diving in the Great Barrier Reef